neoforged/Documentation/docs/blocks/index.md

 }
 ```

 The following subsections further break down these stages into actual method calls.
+For information about how the game gets from left-clicking to this pipeline, see [Left-Clicking an Item][leftclick].

 #### The "Initiating" Stage

-- Client-only: `InputEvent.InteractionKeyMappingTriggered` is fired with the left mouse button and the main hand.
-If the event is canceled, the pipeline ends.
 - Several prerequisites are checked, for example that you are not in spectator mode, that all required feature flags for the `ItemStack` in your main hand are enabled or that the block in question is not outside the world border.
 If at least one of these checks fails, the pipeline ends.
 - `PlayerInteractEvent.LeftClickBlock` is fired.
 If the event is canceled, the pipeline ends.
     - Note that when the event is canceled on the client, no packets are sent to the server and thus no logic runs on the server.